 The high seas are also an increasingly busy space; rapid advances in technology and increasing demand for goods and trade in recent decades mean virtually no part of the ocean-including these waters far from shore-remains untouched by human industrial activity.
-Currently, a patchwork of different regional and sectoral organizations manages this last global common space with little coordination among organizations, and that is leading to the degradation of the marine environment and its resources.
+Currently, a patchwork of different regional and sectoral organizations manages this last global common space with little coordination, and that is leading to the degradation of the marine environment and its resources.
 These areas belong to everyone, yet governments currently have no comprehensive legal mechanism in place to protect high seas marine life.

 There is an opportunity for this to change.
-Negotiations are under way at the United Nations to finalize a new high seas treaty focused on the conservation and sustainable use of marine biological diversity beyond national jurisdiction.
-The treaty could allow nations to establish comprehensive, cross-sector marine protected areas (MPAs) on the high seas.
+The United Nations recently adopted a high seas treaty focused on the conservation and sustainable use of marine biological diversity beyond national jurisdiction.
+The treaty allows nations to establish comprehensive, cross-sectoral marine protected areas (MPAs) on the high seas.
 These areas, when well-managed, can be effective tools in building ocean resilience to climate change, avoiding fisheries collapse, and preserving biodiversity.
 Currently, less than 1 per cent of high seas waters are highly protected, but scientific evidence suggests that protecting at least 30 per cent of the ocean is more likely to achieve long-term ocean health objectives.
 High seas MPAs can play a key role in reaching this target.